Low Flow Toilet Rebate Program

-(stoves, fridges, washing machines, freezers, etc) are considered heavy garbage.
-You can dispose of these items at the CBRM Soild Waste Management Facility on SPAR Road or wait until heavy garbage collection held throughout CBRM in Spring.
+Stoves, fridges, washing machines, freezers, etc. are considered heavy garbage.
+You can dispose of these items at the CBRM Solid Waste Management Facility on SPAR Road or wait until heavy garbage collection held throughout CBRM in Spring.

 White metal appliances

 These are taken to the CBRM Solid Waste Management Facility 145 Spar Road, Mon.-Sat.
 8AM - 4PM.
 (902) 567-1337.

 Important: Any white metal appliances such as fridges that are left sitting until being brought to the CBRM Waste Management Facility should have their doors taken off to prevent people getting trapped inside.